Arkansas City, Kansas, minor league baseball history: The ballparks

 In 1909 and 1910, Arkansas City minor league teams were noted to have played home games at Association Park.
+The ballpark was located on East Madison Street on the east side of the railroad tracks, separated from the city center.
+League Park could not be accessed by streetcar due to the inability to obtain a right-of-way for a spur line across the tracks.
+There was sentiment at the time to move the field to a location at the north end of Summit street that would be accessible by streetcar, but this did not happen.
 The reported capacity of Association Park was 700–1,000, with every Wednesday serving as Ladies' Day.

-The Arkansas City Osages of 1924 to 1926 hosted played home minor league games at League Park.
+The Arkansas City Osages of 1924 to 1926 hosted played home minor league games at League Park, also known as Southwestern League Park.
 It was noted games had 2:30 P.M. start on Saturday and Sunday games and 4:15 P.M. for weekday contests.
-The location was reported to be on East Kansas Street, near North Summit Street, Arkansas City, Arkansas.
+The location was reported to be on East Kansas Street, at the end of North Summit Street, Arkansas City, Arkansas.
+At the time, Summit Street, which was the main business street for the city of Arkansas City, terminated on the north end of town at Kansas Avenue.
+The League Park site was the same location at the end of the Summit Street streetcar line that had been considered when arguments were made to relocate the field used by the Arkansas City Grays in 1910.
+Today, the Rindt-Erdman Funeral Home and Crematory, formerly Rindt Memorial Chapel, sits on the land formerly occupied by League Park.